J-Ramalho/industRial/docs/9_twolevelDOEs.md

 <b class="highlight">Case study: lithium-ion battery charging time</b>

 The global transition to full electrical car is well underway and there's a global trend in legislating towards the end of fossil fuel cars.
-The challenge of authonomy has been brought to acceptable levels with the extensive deployment of electric charging stations but engineering teams still face complex problems such as the charging time.
+The challenge of autonomy has been brought to acceptable levels with the extensive deployment of electric charging stations but engineering teams still face complex problems such as the charging time.
 At a pioneering manufacturer another DOE is underway to get it optimized.

 <img src="img/electrical_car_bw.png" width="100%" />